BISHOP PAIUTE TRIBAL ELDERS

 - Every elder participating with the Title VI Program is required to fill an intake form before receiving services.

-Caregiving Support ProgramA caregiver is anyone who provides assistance to another person so that person can maintain an independent lifestyle.
-Family members and other informal caregivers are the backbone long-term care system.
-Caregiving isn't a job or a duty.
-It is doing what is right for a loved one.
-Caregiving is an unspoken promise that so many of us make in our relationships, to be there for our loved ones when they need us.
+Care giving is an unspoken promise that so many of us make in our relationships, to be there for our loved ones when they need us.
 Unfortunately, few people have the time, resources or ability to care for their aging or disabled loved one without any help.
-It is important as a caregiver to know your limits, take care of yourself, know your resources in the community, and understand the wants and needs of the person needing care.
+It is important as a caregiver to know your limits, take care of yourself, know your resources in the community, and understand the wants and needs of the person needing care

 Caregivers will be given information to assist in accessing services in the following areas: